 Dr. Layman is married and has four children.
 He enjoys family travel, running, snow skiing, and motorsports.

 Dr. James Hardie is originally from Ironwood, Michigan.
 He received his Bachelor of Science degree in Biochemistry from Michigan State University.
-He graduated with his Doctorate of Optometry degree from the Ohio State University in 2010.
+He graduated with his Doctor of Optometry degree from the Ohio State University in 2010.

 Dr. Hardie was the recipient of the Michigan Optometric Associations 2016 Young Optometrist of the Year award.
 During his time at Ohio State University he received the College of Optometry’s Graduate of the Year award and the Vision Service Plan Nexus award for ophthalmic dispensing.
 He is an active member of the American Optometric Association, the Ohio Optometric Association, the Toledo Area Optometric Association, the Michigan Optometric Association, the Bedford Business Association, the Bedford Lions Club and the Monroe County Chamber of Commerce.